What We Know About Carnival’s Ace Class Ships

 Like any new class of cruise ship, the ships coming from Project Ace will have some new features.
 On Carnival’s Vista Class, they debuted the first brewery at sea and introduced SkyRide.
 The Excel Class saw the first roller coaster on a cruise ship and the impressive Grand Central atrium with three-story glass windows.

 What will the Project Ace ships have?
 Carnival isn’t letting any details slip just yet.
 Weinstein added, “It’s going to have the ethos that you would expect for Carnival Cruise Line.
 It is about fun.
-It’s about inclusive, fun and wanting everyone to be able to participate…It’ll definately have features we’ve never had before.”
+It’s about inclusive, fun and wanting everyone to be able to participate…It’ll definitely have features we’ve never had before.”

 Ace Class Ships Will Run on LNG